yuanpaner/Recommender_prj/README.md

 limited scalability -- Apache Spark
 sparsity, sensitive to data noise

 https://surprise.readthedocs.io/en/stable/knn_inspired.html
 * (user-based)Cosine - similarity
 adjusted cosine
 Normalize the data to deal with people's different measure scale.
 But the normalization is only meaningful when the user has rated a lot of stuff.
 * (item-based)Pearson similarity
 the same thing as adjusted cosine basically
 - [ ] try to build a filter to get high quality neighbors to measure the similarity instead of using all the other users/items to save computation.
 - [ ] try to use `KNNWithMeans()` to do the user-based CF
 - [ ] try Apache Spark if I have chance

 **According to the output, the user-based CF is very different from the item-based one.**
 It's different when we are doing the recommendation from calculating the accuracy or other measurement.

-other method not used often
+Other method not used often:
 * Spearman rank correlation
 Pearson similarity based on ranks, not ratings.
 * Mean Square difference (MSD)